-As Denver’s oldest boutique hotel, this spot is associated with some chilling stories, including one involving bathroom stalls miraculously locking by themselves and trapping helpless guests.
-In 1898, a brutal murder suicide took place in room 320 committed by a guest named Florence Montague.
+As Denver’s oldest boutique accommodation, the Oxford Hotel is associated with some chilling stories, including one involving bathroom stalls miraculously locking by themselves and trapping helpless guests.
+In 1898, a brutal murder-suicide took place in room 320 committed by a guest named Florence Montague.

 Hotel Colorado — Glenwood Springs